hornak0701/EC-Chem452/Exercises/E1_gitHubgit_0.md

   2. run `git help -a` to see all the possible commands.
 It is a massive list.
 Don't be scared.
   3. make a directory that you will carry your work in.  `mkdir devel_demian` or something like that and the change your working directory to that directory.
   4. clone this repository, which you are reading right now! `git clone https://github.com/demianriccardi/EC-Chem452.git`
   5. change your working directory to EC-Chem452 and look around.
-Try to find these words: "Earlham is heaven on earth" using a grep command with a wildcard.  e.g. `grep "Earlham is heaven on earth" */*`
+Try to find these words: "Computer Science is fun" using a grep command with a wildcard.  e.g. `grep "Earlham is heaven on earth" */*`
   6. you now have your own local version of this repository.
   7. change your working directoy back to base of the one you made in 3.
 Now clone the HackaMol repository: `git clone https://github.com/demianriccardi/HackaMol.git` and then look around.
 There is a directory of examples that you will be able to play with once you have more tools.